rthalley/dnspython/README.md

   `sudo python setup.py install`
 * To install the latest from the master branch, run `pip install git+https://github.com/rthalley/dnspython.git`

+Dnspython's default installation does not depend on any modules other than those in the Python standard library.
+To use some features, additional modules must be installed.
+For convenience, pip options are defined for the requirements.

-If you want to use DNS-over-HTTPS, you must run
+If you want to use DNS-over-HTTPS, run
 `pip install dnspython[doh]`.

-If you want to use DNSSEC functionality, you must run `pip install dnspython[dnssec]`.
+If you want to use DNSSEC functionality, run
+`pip install dnspython[dnssec]`.

 If you want to use internationalized domain names (IDNA) functionality, you must run
 `pip install dnspython[idna]`

-If you want to use the Trio asynchronous I/O package, you must run `pip install dnspython[trio]`.
+If you want to use the Trio asynchronous I/O package, run `pip install dnspython[trio]`.

-If you want to use the Curio asynchronous I/O package, you must run `pip install dnspython[curio]`.
+If you want to use the Curio asynchronous I/O package, run `pip install dnspython[curio]`.

+If you want to use WMI on Windows to determine the active DNS settings instead of the default registry scanning method, run `pip install dnspython[wmi]`.

 Note that you can install any combination of the above, e.g.:
 `pip install dnspython[doh,dnssec,idna]`